Maheen012/Health-Analysis/README.md

 ## Usage
 1. Download the dataset from the [source link](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset).
-2. Place the `Sleep_health_and_lifestyle_dataset.csv` file in your project directory.
-3. Run the script in a Python environment.
+2. Run the script in a Python environment.

 ---